oisdk/site/drafts/representing-binary-trees.markdown

 </details>

-# Future Thoughts

-I think that's enough for one post!
+# Folds and Whatnot

-One last thing I'll mention is that all of the `exec` functions presented are *folds*.
+Another thing I'll mention is that all of the `exec` functions presented are *folds*.
 In particular, they're *left* folds.
 Here's how we'd rewrite `exec` to make that fact clear: